petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 The idea is to formalize and pay for the expertise so scientists don't need to do so much on their own.
 I like this one as well,
-never mind that it's currently how I make a living.
+and not just because it's currently how I make a living.
-It's especially valuable when RSEs help produce scientific software products that reduce the computational expertise necessary for other scientists to do their work.
+Besides teaching and promoting software engineering best practices, RSEs can help scientists turn their newly discovered knowledge into software products to maximize value and impact.

-But what about tooling and infrastructure?
+But what about more general tooling and infrastructure to bring down the cost of reproducibility?

-There's a principle in software engineering where once you've done something the hard or verbose way a few times, it's worth building a higher level abstraction for it so it can be duplicated (scaled) more easily.
+There's a principle in software engineering where once you've done something the hard or verbose way a few times, it's worth building a higher level abstraction for it so it can be used in additional contexts (scaled) more easily.
-Looking at the current reproducible research stack and best practices it's clear we're asking researchers to do things the hard way over and over again, and therefore missing a higher level abstraction.
+Looking at the current reproducible research stack and best practices it's clear we're asking researchers to do things the hard way over and over again, and therefore missing such an abstraction.
-Building this abstraction (option 2) is another strategy for bringing down the cost of single button reproducibility.

 The hypothesis is that
 there must be a way to allow researchers to take advantage of the